zewelor/home-assistant.io/source/_includes/getting-started/installation/container.markdown

   {% include getting-started/installation/container/installation.markdown %}
 {% endif %}

-### Restart
+### Restart Home Assistant

 If you change the configuration you have to restart the server.
-To do that you have 2 options.
+To do that you have 3 options.

+1. In your Home Assistant UI go to the **Configuration** panel -> **Server management** and click the "Restart" button.
- 1. You can go to the **Developer Tools** -> **Services**, select the service `homeassistant.restart` and click "Call Service".
+2. You can go to the **Developer Tools** -> **Services**, select the service `homeassistant.restart` and click "Call Service".
- 2. Or you can restart it from a terminal by running `docker restart homeassistant`
+3. Restart it from a terminal by running `docker restart homeassistant`.

 ### Docker Compose